TIBCOSoftware/tp-helm-charts/docs/workshop/aro (Azure Red Hat OpenShift)/cluster-setup/README.md

 > It stands for "TIBCO PLATFORM".

 > [!IMPORTANT]
-> We are using AZ CLI commands to to create the cluster.
+> We are using AZ CLI commands to create the cluster.
 > We recommend that you go through the parameters [here](https://learn.microsoft.com/en-us/cli/azure/aro?view=azure-cli-latest#az-aro-create)
 > so that it will be easier for you to set the values for the variables below.